knickels/Player-Stage-Manual/CONTROLLERS.md

 support pushable objects (the required physics is far too complex), what happens instead is that the robot runs over the object and just jostles it a bit.
-As a work-around to this problem we will have to somehow find out which item is between Bigbob's teeth so that we can find its ``name'' and then change that item's pose (for which we need the item's name) so that it is no longer in the simulation.
+As a work-around to this problem we will have to somehow find out which item is between Bigbob's teeth so that we can find its "name" and then change that item's pose (for which we need the item's name) so that it is no longer in the simulation.
 In essence, instead of having our robot eat rubbish and store it within its body, what we are doing is making the laser zap the rubbish out of existence.

 We can find the name of an item between Bigbob's teeth by cross referencing the robot's pose with the poses of the items in the world to find out which item is nearest the robot's laser.
 The first step is to create a list of all the items in the world, their names and their poses at initialisation.
-Since we know the names of the items are ``orange1'' to ``orange4'' and ``carton1'' to ``carton4'', we can find their poses with a simple call to a simulation proxy.
+Since we know the names of the items are "orange1" to "orange4" and "carton1" to "carton4", we can find their poses with a simple call to a simulation proxy.
 We'll have to connect to the simulation proxy with our code first using the line `SimulationProxy simProxy(&robot,0);`, then we can access this information and put it into a struct.
 ```
 struct Item
 {